memee/prettier-default-config/README.md

 ## Exclusions

 The config file formats that Prettier uses are not able to represent all of Prettier's default values.
-For instance, JSON can't represent `undefined` or `Infinity`, and no format except actual JavaScript can represent `undefined`.
+For instance, JSON can't represent `Infinity`, and no format except actual JavaScript can represent `undefined`.
 As a result, depending on the chosen format, some configuration options may be excluded.
 The current list of exclusions is as follows:

 | Format | Excluded Options                  |